Murray Rothbard's call to arms |

 by E.J.
 Dionne

 We had something close to a small government libertarian utopia in the late 19th century and we decided it didn't work.
 We realized that many Americans would never be able to save enough for retirement and, later, that most of them would be unable to afford health insurance when they were old.
-Smaller government meant that too many people were poor and that monopolies were formed too easily.
+Smaller government meant that too many people were poor and that monopolies were formed too easily.'via Blog this'

 And when the Great Depression engulfed us, government was helpless, largely handcuffed by this anti-government ideology until Franklin D. Roosevelt came along.